SO-Close-Vote-Reviewers/SOCVR-Chatbot/docs/functional-specifications.md

 > I feel fine.

 ### Commands
+This command is used for showing the user what commands they can use to control the bot.

+By default, the bot will display an alphabetical list of commands that the user is allowed to run.

+> (in reply) Here is a list of commands you have permission to run:
+> [command 1 usage] - [command 1 description]
+> [command 2 usage] - [command 2 description]
+> [command 3 usage] - [command 3 description]

+Running `commands full` will show all commands the bot listens for, whether the user can run them or not.
+Commands will be grouped according to their permission group.

 The bot will make two messages.
 The first will be a reply to the command.

-> Below is a list of commands for the SOCVR Chatbot:

 The second will be a multilined message containing the list of commands in this format:

 <pre>
+Below is a list of commands for the SOCVR Chatbot:
 [group name]
     [command 1 usage] - [command 1 description]
     [command 2 usage] - [command 2 description]